programmiri/component-based-functional-css-examples/README.md

-# component-based-functional-css-examples
+# Component-based functional CSS - Examples
-Examples from my talk about component-based functional CSS.
+This is a examples from my talk about component-based functional CSS.